 As we know, the wine industry has been around for over a hundred years.
 It’s a significant business and economic power.
-But with the growth of digital marketing, the wine industry is being forced to change its ways.
+But with the growth of digital marketing, the wine industry is forced to change its ways.
 To stay ahead of the competition, wine manufacturers turn to digital marketing to reach their target market.
 The goal is to create real-time awareness for their products to generate more sales.
 As a result, digital marketing is now at the heart of the wine industry’s strategy.
-Here, we will discuss some of the trends that are expected to shape the future of the global wine industry.
+Here, we will discuss some of the trends expected to shape the future of the global wine industry.

 1. Stylistic Categories Continue to Blur